Koopman–von Neumann classical mechanics: Derivation starting from operator axioms

 Therefore, the rule for calculating averages of observable $A(x,p)$ in classical statistical mechanics has been recovered from the operator axioms with the additional assumption $[ \hat{x}, \hat{p} ] = 0$.
 As a result, the phase of a classical wave function does not contribute to observable averages.
-Contrary to quantum mechanics, the phase of a KvN wave function is physically irrelevant.
-Hence, nonexistence of the double-slit experiment as well as Aharonov–Bohm effect is established in the KvN mechanics.
+Contrary to quantum mechanics, the phase of a classical wave function is physically irrelevant.
+Hence, nonexistence of the double-slit experiment as well as Aharonov–Bohm effect is established in Hilbert-space classical mechanics.